2nd Corinthians Chapters 12 and 13 – John Karmelich

 ii)

-first part of Chapter 12 is Paul "very reluctantly" talking about
+this first part of Chapter 12 is Paul "very reluctantly" talking

-speak along the "lines" of the first part of this chapter.
+even want to speak along the "lines" of the first part of this

 iii)